Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

     1. Add term
     2. Select metadata field to query on
     3. Select operator
         * Equality operators (`Is Like`, `Is Equal`, `Is Not Equal`) - Enter a value next to the operator for comparison.
-Note that tokens `$user.loginName`, `$user.displayName`, `$date` are supported
+Tokens `$user.loginName`, `$user.displayName`, `$date` are supported.
-        * Date range operators (`Within`, `Past`, `Next`) - Enter a number and a time interval
+        * Date range operators (`Within`, `Past`, `Next`) - Enter a number and a time interval.
         * Distinct - This is a special case that should be used when looking to plot all values of a property, without creating a term for each possible value.
 This is useful for when there are many possible changing or unknown values, such as user names.
-Consider the example of Claims per Claimant
+Consider the example of Claims per Claimant.
 3. **Configure graph properties** - There are two broad categories of graphs: Snapshot and Date Range.
 Static graphs capture the results of the queries configured above for the current moment, while Date Range graphs will run the configured queries for various time intervals and plot the results over time.

 Date Range graphs must be bar or line charts, and must additionally specify a date property to plot against such as `Created Date`, `Approval Date`, `Modified Date`, etc.